bburns/clipmon/README.md

 You can still use the Emacs kill-ring with yank and pull as usual while clipmon is on, since it only looks at the system clipboard.

-It works best when paired with an autocopy feature or addon for the browser, e.g. AutoCopy 2 for Firefox [1] - then you can just select text to copy it to the clipboard.
+It's also helpful to have an autocopy feature or addon for the browser, e.g.
+AutoCopy 2 for Firefox [1] - then you can just select text to copy it to the clipboard.

 [1] https://addons.mozilla.org/en-US/firefox/addon/autocopy-2/